Hieptm2002/Android-demo-app-Skin-Analysis/README.md

 * [NCNN](https://github.com/Tencent/ncnn)
 3. Language
 * Java, Native C
+4. Pipeline
+* YOLOv5-face -> Dlib -> Mobilenet v2
-4. Demo
+5. Demo
-5. Difficulty
+6. Difficulty
-* There was a conflict between the Dlib and Ncnn libraries when building the application, but it has been fixed with the -fno-exceptions bug in the NCNN library's CMake file.
+* There was a conflict between the Dlib and Ncnn libraries when building the application, but it has been fixed with the '-fno-exceptions' bug in the NCNN library's CMake file.
-* There are differences between the image resizing methods of the PIL Python library and other resizing methods on Android (like the ncnn resize), which result in about a 10% decrease in accuracy on the Android test set compared to the PC.
+* There are differences between the image resizing methods of the PIL Python library and other resizing methods on Android (like the ncnn resize), which result in a 10% decrease in accuracy on the test set on Android compared to PC.
 Since the PIL Image library is not supported on Android, I wrote a new resize function in C++ that replicates the PIL resize function (Bilinear for rgb image), with cv::Mat as the input and output data type.
 The accuracy on the Android test set now increase between -1% and 1% compared to the PC.

 ## Facial Skin Diseases Segmentation
 1. IDE